Bilisa-Kumera/taskify/README.md

 # Taskify

-A new Flutter project that manages your tasks.
+A new Flutter project that manages all of your tasks.

 ## Getting Started

-This project is a starting point for a Flutter application.

-To run this app:
+In order to run this project your computer:

-1. Install IDE like android studio or vs code
+1. Flutter installed on your computer alongside IDEs like Android studio, VS code, intelij etc..
-2. install flutter on your IDE
+2. Android studio installed on your computer to run on your mobile phone.
+3. Clone the project on your ide and do the following commands
+4. flutter clean
-3. flutter pub get dependencies
+5. flutter pub get dependencies
-4. flutter run or flutter upgrade
+6. flutter run to test on debug
+7. flutter build apk --release to build the app and install it on your phone
+8. You need network connection for the quote

-Features of the app:
+   Some functionalities of the app are:
-1. Add tasks
+   1. Add Task to the task list
-2. Delete tasks (swap to the left)
+   2. Delete task
-3. Quotes
+   3. Edit task
-4. Local notifications
-5. Completed tasks view
+   4. Notification when the task time is up
+   5. Different quotes when the up is opened